jameshball/osci-render/README.md

 Control the output using the sliders and text boxes provided.
 Currently the following can be controlled:

-- Translation and speed of translation of the output
+- Translation and speed of translation
 - Weight of the lines drawn
 - Rotation speed
-- Scale of the image
+- Volume/scale of the image
+- Frequency

 There are some additional controls for `.obj` files:

 - Focal length of camera
-- Position of camera
 - Rotation speed
 - Rotation direction